smajidhosseini/smajidhosseini.github.io/README.md

 ---

-> _“Science is a way of thinking much more than a body of knowledge.”_ – Carl Sagan
+> _“Science is a way of thinking much more than a body of knowledge.”_ – Majid Hosseini, although Carl Sagan said this first!